Women in Afghanistan: Second Islamic Emirate of Afghanistan (2021–)

 Already in 2023, economic collapse, inconsistent donor support for health care, and Taliban restrictions on human rights seriously undermined the availability and quality of maternal and child health services.
 In December 2024, the Taliban ordered all private educational institutions in Afghanistan to stop female medical education.
 As a result of the order, institutions providing training in midwifery, dental prosthetics, nursing, and laboratory sciences were prohibited from enrolling or teaching female students.
 Heather Barr, at Human Rights Watch, said: "If you ban women from being treated by male healthcare professionals, and then you ban women from training to become healthcare professionals, the consequences are clear: women will not have access to healthcare and will die as a result."

 Both UN Women and Human Rights Watch have termed the policies systematic gender apartheid and have pointed out that the restrictions contravene several international human rights covenants.
 The European Parliament has also termed it a "silent emergency," appealing for continued international engagement while insisting on a reinstatement of women's rights.

 On 23 January 2025, International Criminal Court issued two warrants against the Taliban supreme leader Haibatullah Akhundzada and the Chief judge, Abdul Hakim Haqqani, for committing crimes against humanity with the oppression and persecution of Afghan women and girls by depriving their freedom of movement, the rights to control their bodies, to education, and to a private and family life.
 Alleged resistance and opposition are brutally suppressed with murder, imprisonment, torture, rape, and other forms of sexual violence, since 2021.
 ICC member states are obliged to arrest the wanted if they are on their territory.

+In March 2026, Taliban authorities passed a new law which, among other permissible actions, allowed men to beat their wives as long as they didn't break bones or leave visible, permanent wounds.
+Human rights campaigners have warned that this decree would further worsen the already dire situation of Afghanistan's women.